CRAFT: Coaching Reinforcement Learning Autonomously using Foundation Models for Multi-Robot Coordination Tasks: Conclusions and Limitations

 In this paper, we proposed \textbf{CRAFT}, a framework to train long-horizon multi-robot coordination tasks.
 We leveraged the reasoning capabilities of foundation models, with LLMs and VLMs acting as a ``coach'' to decompose complex behaviors into curricula of subtasks, each paired with an LLM-generated reward function.
-A VLM-guided reward-refinement loop further improves these rewards, producing semantically rich reward signals that enable successful learning in long-horizon coordination tasks.
+A VLM-guided reward-refinement loop further improves these rewards and produces semantically rich reward signals that enable successful learning in long-horizon coordination tasks.
 Through our experiments in multi-quadruped navigation and bimanual manipulation, we demonstrated that our method is effective and also transferable to real hardware.

-A key limitation of CRAFT is the variability across trials, as the stochasticity of foundation models can cause occasional failures.
-However, this variability is not a major obstacle, since we can run multiple training attempts in simulation and deploy only successful policies in real-world.
-We also view this stochasticity as an advantage since diverse curricula and refinements often yield more creative and effective solutions.
-Future work can focus on improving reliability in the trials and balancing creativity with stability in foundation-model-driven robot learning.
+A key limitation of CRAFT is the variability across trials as the stochasticity of foundation models can occasionally produce failures.
+However, this is manageable in simulation as we can make multiple training attempts and deploy only successful policies in real-world.
+This stochasticity can also be beneficial, as diverse curricula and advices may lead to more creative solutions.
+In addition, we found that the VLM-based policy evaluation module relies more heavily on numerical state trajectories than visual rollout information.
+This may limit the VLM's ability to detect visually grounded failures such as poor spatial coordination.
+Future work can address this by more structured visual prompts, temporally annotated rollout images, or video-based VLMs that reason directly over motion.